dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 valid hybrid signature for a message that was not part of an earlier request, implicit requirements must hold in order to avoid real-world implications.
-Namely, either component algorithm forgeries, a.k.a. cross-protocol attacks, must be out of scope for the use case or or the hybrid signature choice must be strongly non-separable.
+Namely, either component algorithm forgeries, a.k.a. cross-protocol attacks, must be out of scope for the use case or the hybrid signature choice must be strongly non-separable.
 Otherwise, component algorithm forgeries, which can be seen as a type of cross-protocol attack, affect the type of EUF-CMA properties offered and are a practical consideration that system designers